 But cellular is only part of the story with TextNow.
 Like Republic Wireless and Project Fi, TextNow uses Wi-Fi whenever possible for your calls, text and data.
 That Wi-Fi-centric focus is what enables the carrier to offer low monthly rates on its plans.

 When you buy a phone from TextNow or order a SIM card to use with your current phone, you have to pick either a CDMA or GSM version, tying you to either Sprint or T-Mobile.
 According to the findings in our LTE network speed tests, in most areas you will see faster and more reliable service with the T-Mobile GSM option.
 But this is not universally the case so you should check the coverage maps and our article to see if you might be better served by Sprint’s network.

 What phones can you use with TextNow?

 TextNow offers 14 phones on its website, with the carrier telling us that it focuses on “good value” with its phone selection.
-To that end, half of the phones on offer at TextNow cost less than $100.
+To that end, half of the phones currently on offer at TextNow cost less than $100.
 The most expensive phone the company sells is the Galaxy S9 at $449.
 (That's nearly $300 less than what you'd pay for that same device at a larger carrier.)

 If you already have a device you are happy with, or would like an unlocked phone that TextNow doesn’t offer, you can order a SIM card from TextNow and pop that into the device of your choice.
-There’s typically a $5 fee for the SIM card, though the carrier offers promotions, such as a free SIM card that TextNow even ships to you for free.
+You can order a SIM card for free currently, as TextNow is waiving the usual $5 cost; it even ships the SIM card to you for free.

 TextNow's online tool lets you see if your phone will work with its service.As you proceed through the checkout process, TextNow will prompt you for your current carrier, the IMEI/MEID code for your phone, and the device model to verify that it will work on TextNow’s network; you’ll also be asked whether you need a CDMA or GSM SIM card.